 spread a table in the wilderness?” — Psalm 78:19

-I recently heard about a conversation that a rabbi who heads up a lifesaving organization had with a board member.
+A rabbi, who lead a lifesaving organization had a conversation with a board member.
 After looking over the rabbi’s ambitious goals, the board member said, “Maybe we need to rein in those goals.
 You can’t save the entire world!”

 The rabbi replied, “The reason why you think that we can’t save everyone is because you think that you can save 300 lives.
 If you realized that you can’t even lift your finger without God’s help, let alone save even one life, then you would understand that if God can help us save 300 people, He can help us save a million.”